vladtkachuk4/vladtkachuk4.github.io/index.md

   </div>
 </div>
 <h2>About</h2>
-<p>I am a second-year PhD student in Computing Science at the <a href="https://www.ualberta.ca/">University of Alberta</a>, working under the supervision of <a href="https://sites.ualberta.ca/~szepesva/">Csaba Szepesvári</a> and <a href="https://xiaoqitan.org/">Xiaoqi Tan</a>.
+<p>I am a third-year PhD student in Computing Science at the <a href="https://www.ualberta.ca/">University of Alberta</a>, working under the supervision of <a href="https://sites.ualberta.ca/~szepesva/">Csaba Szepesvári</a> and <a href="https://xiaoqitan.org/">Xiaoqi Tan</a>.
 I completed my master's degree at the University of Alberta, also under the supervision of Csaba Szepesvári.
 Before that, I obtained my bachelor's in Electrical Engineering from the University of Waterloo.</p>
 <h2>Research Interests</h2>
-<p>I am currently interested in reinforcement learning theory, specifically in the offline setting and in the representational power of transformers, specifically at inference time.</p>
+<p>I am currently interested in offline reinforcement learning theory.</p>